 Allscripts Sunrise is their product line offered for large organizations as well as Ambulatory practices.
 The Paragon product is aimed at smaller health networks and community clinics.

-They have a history of acquiring and merging with other vendors, such as Misys and Eclipsys.
+They have a history of acquiring and merging with other vendors, such as Misys and Eclipsys, and more recently Practice Fusion.
 Their products are generally rated highly by the user community.
 The company suffered under a stormy internal struggle between the Chairman and some directors in 2012.

 They have operations mainly around the Eastern part of the US, but also have some offices internationally, and they do outsource some of their development and support.
 They have a beginner/internship program, and could be considered a good place to start a career.

 athenahealth is a relative newcomer to the Healthcare IT space, and are publicly traded.
-Founded in 1997, athenahealth is led by Johnathan Bush (cousin of former President GW Bush) and Todd Park, former Chief Technology Officer for the US Federal Government.
+Founded in 1997, athenahealth was started by Johnathan Bush (cousin of former President George W. Bush) and Todd Park, former Chief Technology Officer for the US Federal Government.
 They started in San Diego as a women’s health and birthing center.
 Founders Bush and Park saw great success with clinical outcomes, but were forced to close the clinic due to high costs.
 They then used this experience to launch a technology company.
 They later moved operations to Watertown, MA.

 athenahealth is focused on cloud-based solutions. athenaClinicals and athenaOne are their offerings for Ambulatory practices and larger Healthcare systems.
 They focus on working with their clients to proactively analyze numerous data points from the software to resolve or prevent issues in billing, physician compliance, and regulatory compliance.
 They are particularly focused on helping organizations to reduce their accounts receivable days and understand costs associated with procedures and therapies.